paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-149-national-energy-policy-and-programs.md

 2014—Subsec. (e).
 Pub.
 L. 113–291 inserted “based on future planned activities and the amount of the appropriations for the fiscal year” after “each fiscal year”.

+#### Wage Rate Requirements
+For provisions relating to rates of wages to be paid to laborers and mechanics on projects for construction, alteration, or repair work funded under div.
+D or an amendment by div.
+D of Pub.
+L. 117–58, including authority of Secretary of Labor, see [section 18851 of this title](./chapter-162-energy-infrastructure.md#section-18851).

 #### Lab Partnering Service Pilot Program
 Pub.
 L. 116–260, div.
 Z, title IX, § 9002, Dec.
 27, 2020, 134 Stat.
-2596, provided that: “(a) Pilot Program.—“(1) In general.—The Secretary of Energy (in this section referred to as the ‘Secretary’), acting through the Chief Commercialization Officer established in section 1001(a) of the Energy Policy Act of 2005 ([42 U.S.C.
+2596, as amended by Pub.
+L. 117–167, div.
+B, title VI, § 10716, Aug.
+9, 2022, 136 Stat.
+1704, provided that: “(a) Pilot Program.—“(1) In general.—The Secretary of Energy (in this section referred to as the ‘Secretary’), acting through the Chief Commercialization Officer established in section 1001(a) of the Energy Policy Act of 2005 ([42 U.S.C.
 16391(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section16391/a&num=0&edition=prelim)), shall establish a Lab Partnering Service Pilot Program (hereinafter in this section referred to as the ‘pilot program’). “(2) Purposes.—The purposes of the pilot program are to provide services that encourage and support partnerships between the National Laboratories and public and private sector entities, and to improve communication of research, development, demonstration, and commercial application projects and opportunities at the National Laboratories to potential partners through the development of a website and the provision of services, in collaboration with relevant external entities, and to identify and develop metrics regarding the effectiveness of such partnerships. “(3) Activities.—In carrying out this pilot program, the Secretary shall—“(A) conduct outreach to and engage with relevant public and private entities; “(B) identify and disseminate best practices for strengthening connections between the National Laboratories and public and private sector entities; and “(C) develop a website to disseminate information on—“(i) different partnering mechanisms for working with the National Laboratories; “(ii) National Laboratory experts and research areas; and “(iii) National Laboratory facilities and user facilities. “(b) Metrics.—The Secretary shall support the development of metrics, including conversion metrics, to determine the effectiveness of the pilot program in achieving the purposes in subsection (a) and the number and types of partnerships established between public and private sector entities and the National Laboratories compared to baseline data. “(c) Coordination.—In carrying out the activities authorized in this section, the Secretary shall coordinate with the Directors of (and dedicated technology transfer staff at) the National Laboratories, in particular for matchmaking services for individual projects, which should be led by the National Laboratories. “(d) Funding Employee Partnering Activities.—The Secretary shall delegate to the Directors of each National Laboratory and single-purpose research facility of the Department the authority to compensate National Laboratory employees providing services under this section. “(e) Duration.—Subject to the availability of appropriations, the pilot program established in this section shall operate for not less than 3 years and may be built off an existing program. “(f) Evaluation.—Not later than 6 months after the completion of this pilot program, the Secretary shall support the evaluation of the success of the pilot program in achieving the purposes in subsection (a) and shall submit the evaluation to the Committee on Science, Space, and Technology of the House of Representatives and the Committee on Energy and Natural Resources of the Senate.
 The assessment shall include analyses of the performance of the pilot program based on the metrics developed under subsection (b). “(g) Definition.—In this section, the term ‘National Laboratory’ has the meaning given such term in section 2(3) of the Energy Policy Act of 2005 ([42 U.S.C.
-15801(3)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section15801/3&num=0&edition=prelim)).”
+15801(3)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section15801/3&num=0&edition=prelim)). “(h) Authorization of Appropriations.—There are authorized to be appropriated to the Secretary $2,000,000 for each of fiscal years 2023 through 2025 to carry out subsections (a), (b), and (c), and $1,700,000 for each of fiscal years 2023 through 2025 for National Laboratory employees to provide services under subsection (d).”

 <a id="section-16392"></a>
 ## § 16392.
 Technology transfer reports and evaluation
-**(a) Annual report** As part of the updated technology transfer execution plan required each year under [section 16391(h)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section16391/h/2&num=0&edition=prelim), the Secretary of Energy (in this section referred to as the “Secretary”) shall submit to the Committee on Science, Space, and Technology of the House of Representatives and the Committee on Energy and Natural Resources of the Senate a report on the progress and implementation of programs established under sections 9001, 9002, 9003, 9004, and 9005 of this Act.
+**(a) Annual report** As part of the updated technology transfer execution plan required each year under [section 16391(h)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section16391/h/2&num=0&edition=prelim), the Secretary of Energy (in this section referred to as the “Secretary”) shall submit to the Committee on Science, Space, and Technology of the House of Representatives and the Committee on Energy and Natural Resources of the Senate a report on the progress and implementation of programs established under sections 9001, 9002, 9003, 9004, and 9005 of this Act and under sections 10714, 10718, 10719, 10720, and 10723 of the Research and Development, Competition, and Innovation Act.

-**(b) Evaluation** Not later than 3 years after December 27, 2020, and every 3 years thereafter the Secretary shall submit to the Committee on Science, Space, and Technology of the House of Representatives and the Committee on Energy and Natural Resources of the Senate an evaluation on the extent to which programs established under sections 9001, 9002, 9003, 9004, and 9005 of this Act are achieving success based on relevant short-term and long-term metrics.
+**(b) Evaluation** Not later than 3 years after December 27, 2020, and every 3 years thereafter the Secretary shall submit to the Committee on Science, Space, and Technology of the House of Representatives and the Committee on Energy and Natural Resources of the Senate an evaluation on the extent to which programs established under sections 9001, 9002, 9003, 9004, and 9005 of this Act and sections 10713, 10714, 10715, and 10717 of the Research and Development, Competition, and Innovation Act are achieving success based on relevant short-term and long-term metrics.

-**(c) Report on technology transfer gaps** Not later than 3 years after December 27, 2020, the Secretary shall enter into an agreement with the National Academies of Science, Engineering, and Medicine to submit to the Committee on Science, Space, and Technology of the House of Representatives and the Committee on Energy and Natural Resources of the Senate a report on programmatic gaps that exist to advance the commercial application of technologies developed at the National Laboratories (as defined in [section 15801(3) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section15801/3&num=0&edition=prelim)).

 ### Statutory Notes

 #### References in Text
-Sections 9001, 9002, 9003, 9004, and 9005 of this Act, referred to in subsecs. (a) and (b), are sections 9001, 9002, 9003, 9004, and 9005 of div.
+Sections 9001, 9002, 9003, 9004, and 9005 of this Act, referred to in text, are sections 9001, 9002, 9003, 9004, and 9005 of div.
 Z of Pub.
 L. 116–260, known as the Energy Act of 2020.
 Sections 9001 and 9003 of the Act amended [section 16391 of this title](./chapter-149-national-energy-policy-and-programs.md#section-16391).
 Section 9002 of the Act enacted provisions set out as a note under [section 16391 of this title](./chapter-149-national-energy-policy-and-programs.md#section-16391).
 Section 9004 of the Act amended [section 16396 of this title](./chapter-149-national-energy-policy-and-programs.md#section-16396).
 Section 9005 of the Act enacted [section 7256c of this title](./chapter-084-department-of-energy.md#section-7256c).

+The Research and Development, Competition, and Innovation Act, referred to in text, is div.
+B of Pub.
+L. 117–167, Aug.
+9, 2022, 136 Stat.
+1405.
+Sections 10713, 10714, 10715, 10717, 10719, and 10720 of the Act are classified to sections 19301 to 19303 and 19311 to 19313 of this title, respectively.
+Section 10718 of the Act amended [section 16393 of this title](./chapter-149-national-energy-policy-and-programs.md#section-16393).
+Section 10723 of the Act amended sections 16391 and 18861 of this title.

 #### Codification
 Section was enacted as part of the Energy Act of 2020, and not as part of the Energy Policy Act of 2005 which comprises this chapter.

+#### Amendments
+2022—Pub.
+L. 117–167 amended section generally.
+Prior to amendment, section consisted of subsecs. (a) to (c) relating to an annual report, evaluation, and report on technology transfer gaps, respectively.

 <a id="section-16393"></a>